department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 ## How do I apply for a memorial item?

-**For a headstone, grave marker, or niche cover**, fill out the Claim for Standard Government Headstone or Marker (VA Form 40-1330). <br>
+**For a headstone, grave marker, or niche marker**, fill out the Claim for Standard Government Headstone or Marker (VA Form 40-1330). <br>
 [Download VA Form 40-1330 (PDF)](https://www.va.gov/vaforms/va/pdf/VA40-1330.pdf)

 **Note:** If this is your second request, or if you're requesting a [replacement](https://www.cem.va.gov/cem/hmm/replacements.asp) because of a mistake with the inscription or a damaged headstone or marker, be sure to explain this in block 27 of the form.